ncatlab/nlab-content/pages/0/9/5/2/2590/content.md

 ## Idea

 The [[foundations]] of [[mathematics]] may seem to be a topic curiously disconnected from the core mathematics.
-This is not quite so.
-This page lists examples where questions of foundations do affect questions and problems in core mathematics.
+In fact, the foundations of mathematics has a significant impact upon core mathematics; different [[foundational axiom|foundational rules and axioms]] included in the foundations of mathematics would result in certain [[theorems]] being [[true]] in one foundation of mathematics, [[false]] in another foundation of mathematics, and [[independent]] in a third foundation of mathematics.
+This page lists numerous examples where questions of foundations do affect questions and problems in core mathematics.

 The term “core mathematics” is discussed in an [article](http://www.ams.org/notices/201201/rtx120100031p.pdf) by [[Frank Quinn]]

-See also Wikipedia\'s [list of statements undecidable in ZFC](http://en.wikipedia.org/wiki/List_of_statements_undecidable_in_ZFC).

 ## Large cardinal axioms